 Serious gamers should therefore choose the laptop over the iPad in this department.

 As mentioned above, laptops include many internal components.
 For example, a dedicated graphics card that helps improve system performance.

 If your main focus is multi-tasking and switching between numerous applications, then a laptop provides way more power when compared to an iPad.

 That's not to say that an iPad is a sluggish device.
-In fact, the new A13 Bionic chip delivers a fast CPU performance that is nearly 3x faster than traditional Chromebooks!
+In fact, if you compare the iPad to a traditional Chromebook, the new A13 Bionic chip is nearly 3x faster!